New limits on the local Lorentz invariance violation of gravity in the Standard-Model Extension with pulsars: Parameter estimation and results

 If $\dot{e}$ was not reported, we make the upper limit estimation from the uncertainties of $e$ in accordance with the case of linear-in-time evolution~\cite{Shao:2014oha},

 where $T_{\rm obs}$ is the observational span.
 The upper limit estimation of $\dot{W}$ and $\dot{x}$ is the same as that for $\dot{e}$.
 It is worth noting that the proper motion of the binary pulsars contributes to $\dot{x}$, and the observed $\dot{x}$ in some binary pulsars exhibits an offset from zero~\cite{1996ApJ...467L..93K}.
-We use the upper limit like Eq.~(\ref{Eq_Upper1}) for a conservative estimation for $\dot{x}$ caused by LIV.
-For $\dot{\eta}$ and $\dot{\kappa}$, we make estimation for the beyond-GR contributions in the same way.
-These treatments are conservative, and different treatments will not significantly change our results.
+We use the upper limit like Eq.~(\ref{Eq_Upper1}) for a conservative estimation for $\dot{x}$ caused by LV. \Reply{For $\dot{\eta}$ and $\dot{\kappa}$, it should be noted that there are terms from GR effects for $\dot{\eta}$ and $\dot{\kappa}$ in Eq.~(\ref{Eq_etadot}) and Eq.~(\ref{Eq_kappadot}), so when the LV coefficients are zero, $\dot{\eta}$ and $\dot{\kappa}$ are still not equal to zero.
+For the sake of parameter estimation simplicity, we absorb these terms into the uncertainties in a root mean square fashion like Eq.~(\ref{Eq_Upper1}), making subsequent treatment consistent with the handling of $\dot{W}$, $\dot{e}$, and $\dot{x}$.
+In this scenario, we conservatively address the impact of GR effects on our detection of LV-induced periastron advance.
+Even if LV-induced periastron advance does exist, our conclusions remain valid.} These treatments are conservative, and different treatments will not significantly change our results.